Dubuque to open pet, skate parks, other amenities with restrictions

 Skate parks at Flora Park, McAleece Recreational Area and Comiskey Park will reopen with capacity restrictions.
 No more than 50 people at a time will be allowed to use the Flora Skate Park, no more than 30 people at the McAleece one and no more than three people at the Comiskey Park one.

-Park restrooms, outdoor playgrounds, park pavilions and city swimming pools will remain closed due to staffing cuts and requirements that playgrounds and restrooms be sanitized daily.
+Park restrooms, outdoor playgrounds, park pavilions and city swimming pools will remain closed due to staffing cuts and requirements for daily sanitizing.

-City tennis and pickleball courts will be available for public use, but basketball and volleyball courts will remain closed.
-The governor's proclamation still prohibits nonschool sporting or recreational activities, per the city.